Your Community, Your Rules, Your Branding

 Managing a large community may be a difficult task.
 Kentico has been designed to manage millions of site members and provides advanced management features including:

 Kentico versus Facebook

-While Facebook is the biggest social network in the world and it's easy to create your own Facebook page, there are several reasons why having your own community makes a better sense:
+While Facebook is the biggest social network in the world, there are several reasons why creating your own community is still a good idea: